-Recent studies have suggested that male circumcision may help reduce the risk of HSV-2, as well as human papillomavirus (HPV) and HIV infections.
+Studies suggest that male circumcision may help reduce the risk of HSV-2, as well as human papillomavirus (HPV) and HIV infections.
 However, circumcision does not completely prevent sexually transmitted diseases.
 Men who are circumcised should still practice safe sex, including using condoms.

-There is currently no vaccine to prevent genital herpes, but several investigational herpes vaccines are being actively studied in clinical trials.
+There is currently no vaccine to prevent genital herpes, but several investigational herpes vaccines are being studied in clinical trials.

 Except in very rare instances and special circumstances, herpes simplex virus is not life threatening.
-However, herpes can cause significant and widespread complications in people who don't have fully functioning immune systems.
+However, herpes can cause significant and widespread complications in people who don't have a fully functioning immune system.

 People infected with herpes have an increased risk for acquiring and transmitting HIV, the virus that causes AIDS.
-The U.S. Centers for Disease Control and Prevention (CDC) recommends that all patients diagnosed with herpes simplex virus 2 (HSV-2) should get tested for HIV.
+The CDC recommends that all people diagnosed with herpes simplex virus 2 (HSV-2) get tested for HIV.

-Most patients with HIV are co-infected with HSV-2 and are particularly vulnerable to its complications.
+Most people with HIV are co-infected with HSV-2 and are particularly vulnerable to its complications.
 When a person has both viruses, each virus increases the severity of the other.
 HSV-2 infection increases HIV levels in the genital tract, which makes it easier for the HIV virus to be spread to sexual partners.

-Pregnant women who have genital herpes due to either herpes simplex virus 2 (HSV-2) or herpes simplex virus 1 (HSV-1) have an increased risk for miscarriage, premature labor, inhibited fetal growth, or transmission of the herpes infection to the infant either in the uterus or at the time of delivery.
+Pregnant women who have genital herpes due to either HSV-2 or HSV-1 have an increased risk for miscarriage, premature labor, inhibited fetal growth, or transmission of the herpes infection to the infant in the uterus or at the time of delivery.
 Herpes in newborn babies (herpes neonatalis) can be a very serious condition.

 Fortunately, neonatal herpes is rare.
-Although about 25 - 30% of pregnant women have genital herpes, fewer than 0.1% of babies are born with neonatal herpes.
+Although about 25 to 30% of pregnant women have genital herpes, less than 0.1% of babies are born with neonatal herpes.
 The baby is at greatest risk during a vaginal delivery, especially if the mother has an asymptomatic infection that was first introduced late in the pregnancy.
-In such cases, 30 - 50% of newborns become infected.
-Recurring herpes or a first infection that is acquired early in the pregnancy pose a much lower risk to the infant.
+In such cases, 30 to 50% of newborns become infected.
+This is because:

 Very rarely, the virus is transmitted across the placenta, a form of the infection known as congenital herpes.
 Also rarely, newborns may contract herpes during the first weeks of life from being kissed by someone with a herpes cold sore.

-Unfortunately, only about 5% of infected pregnant women have a history of symptoms, so in many cases herpes infection is not suspected, or symptoms are missed, at the time of delivery.
-Fortunately, for women who do show genital lesions, doctors can now use newer rapid diagnostic blood tests to quickly determine a pregnant woman’s chance of transmitting the virus to her baby during delivery.
+Most infected pregnant women do not have a history of symptoms, so herpes infection is often not suspected or detected at the time of delivery.
+Fortunately, if a woman does have genital lesions, rapid diagnostic blood tests can quickly determine her chances of transmitting the virus to her baby during delivery.

-In general, if there is evidence of an active outbreak, doctors usually advise a Cesarean section to prevent the baby from contracting the virus in the birth canal during delivery.
+In general, if there is evidence of an active outbreak, doctors usually advise a cesarean birth to prevent the baby from contracting the virus in the birth canal during delivery.
 Some women with new or recurrent herpes may also be prescribed antiviral medication during pregnancy.
-A woman with herpes can usually safely breastfeed her baby as long as she does not have a lesion on her breast or nipple.
+A woman with herpes can usually safely breastfeed her baby, as long as she does not have a lesion on her breast or nipple.

 Types of ocular herpes include:

-Eczema Herpeticum.
-A rare form of herpes infection called eczema herpeticum, also known as Kaposi's varicellaform eruption, can affect patients with skin disorders and immunocompromised patients.
-The disease tends to develop into widespread skin infection that resembles impetigo.
+A rare form of herpes infection called eczema herpeticum, also known as Kaposi varicelliform eruption, can affect people with skin disorders and those with a weakened immune system.
+The disease tends to develop into a widespread skin infection that resembles impetigo.
 Symptoms appear abruptly and can include fever, chills, and malaise.
-Clusters of dimpled blisters emerge over 7 - 10 days and spread widely.
+Clusters of dimpled blisters emerge over 7 to 10 days and spread widely.
 They can become secondarily infected with staphylococcal or streptococcal bacteria.
-With treatment, lesions heal in 2 - 6 weeks.
+With treatment, lesions heal in 2 to 6 weeks.
 Untreated, this condition can be extremely serious and possibly fatal.

-Gingivostomatitis.Herpes can cause multiple painful ulcers on the gums and mucous membranes of the mouth, a condition called gingivostomatitis.
-This condition usually affects children 1 - 5 years of age.
-It nearly always subsides within 2 weeks.
+Oral herpes can cause multiple painful ulcers on the gums and mucus membranes of the mouth, a condition called gingivostomatitis.
+This condition usually affects children ages 1 to 5.
+It often subsides within 2 weeks.
 Children with gingivostomatitis commonly develop herpetic whitlow (herpes of the fingers).

 Herpes symptoms vary depending on whether the outbreak is initial or recurrent.
-The first (primary) outbreak is usually worse than recurrent outbreaks with more severe and prolonged symptoms.
+The primary outbreak is usually worse than recurrent outbreaks, with more severe and prolonged symptoms.
 However, most cases of herpes simplex virus infections do not produce symptoms.
-In fact, studies indicate that 10 - 25% of people infected with HSV-2 are unaware that they have genital herpes.
-Even if infected people have mild or no symptoms, they can still transmit the herpes virus.
+In fact, studies indicate that 10 to 25% of people infected with HSV-2 are unaware that they have genital herpes.
+Even if infected people have mild or no symptoms (asymptomatic), they can still transmit the herpes virus.

-Symptoms of Genital Herpes
+Primary Genital Herpes Outbreak

-Recurrent Genital Herpes Outbreak.
 In general, recurrences are much milder than the initial outbreak.
 The virus sheds for a much shorter period of time (about 3 days) compared to an initial outbreak of 3 weeks.
 Women may have only minor itching, and the symptoms may be even milder in men.

 On average, people have about four recurrences during the first year, although this varies widely.
 Over time, recurrences decrease in frequency.
-There are some differences in frequency of recurrence depending on whether HSV-2 or HSV-1 causes genital herpes.
+There are some differences in frequency of recurrence depending on whether HSV-2 or HSV-1 caused genital herpes.
 HSV-2 genital infection is more likely to cause recurrences than HSV-1.

-Oral herpes (herpes labialis) is most often caused by herpes simplex virus 1 (HSV-1) but can also be caused by herpes simplex virus 2 (HSV-2).
-It usually affects the lips and, in some primary attacks, the mucous membranes in the mouth.
+Oral herpes (herpes labialis) is most often caused by HSV-1, but it can also be caused by HSV-2.
+It usually affects the lips and, in some primary attacks, the mucus membranes in the mouth.
 A herpes infection may occur on the cheeks or in the nose, but facial herpes is very uncommon.

-Recurrent Oral Herpes Infection.
-Most patients have only a couple of outbreaks a year, although a small percentage of patients have more frequent recurrences.
-HSV-2 oral infections tend to recur less frequently than HSV-1.
-Recurrences are usually much milder than primary infections and are known commonly as cold sores or fever blisters (because they may arise during a bout of cold or flu).
-They usually show up on the outer edge of the lips and rarely affect the gums or throat.
+A recurrent oral herpes infection is much milder than the primary outbreak.
+It usually manifests as a single sore, commonly called a cold sore or fever blister (because it may arise during a bout of cold or flu).
+The sore usually shows up on the outer edge of the lips and rarely affects the gums or throat.
 (Cold sores are commonly mistaken for the crater-like mouth lesions known as canker sores, which are not associated with herpes simplex virus.)

-Course of Recurrence.
 Most cases of herpes simplex recur.
 The site on the body and the type of virus influence how often it comes back.
 Recurrences of genital herpes are more likely with HSV-2 infection than with HSV-1 infection.

 The virus usually takes the following course: